mehdi99hamd/Regression_Models_Project/README.md

 a set of variables and miles per gallon (MPG) (outcome). we are particularly interested in the following two
 questions:

-“Is an automatic or manual transmission better for MPG”
+“Is an automatic or manual transmission better for MPG ?”

 “Quantify the MPG difference between automatic and manual transmissions”